 What Are Dimensional Shingles?

-Dimensional shingles, also known as architectural or laminated shingles, are asphalt shingles with a twist.
-Regular asphalt shingles have three regularly spaced asphalt tabs, giving the roofing material a very repetitive pattern.
-Dimensional shingles have two layers of shingle material bonded together, giving them a three dimensional look, with different high and low tabs.
+Regular (3-tab) asphalt shingles have three regularly spaced asphalt tabs, giving the roofing material a very repetitive pattern.
+In contrast, dimensional shingles have two layers of shingle material bonded together, giving them a three dimensional appearance.

 Pros of Dimensional Shingles

-- More attractive - lots of colors and options available giving your roof a unique look
+- More attractive - lots of colors and options available giving your roof a unique look.

-- Works on most roof types and pitches - like regular asphalt shingles, these can be used practically anywhere
+- Works on most roof types and pitches - like regular asphalt shingles, these can be used practically anywhere.

 Cons of Dimensional Shingles

-May be more susceptible to mildew and algae due to the notches - all asphalt shingles are susceptible to mold and mildew because the organic material in the shingle is one of mold's favorite foods
+- May be more susceptible to mildew and algae due to the notches - all asphalt shingles are susceptible to mold and mildew because the organic material in the shingle is one of mold's favorite foods.